 Double Up on Toys and Equipment

 Unlike some pets that may not develop rivalries while playing with toys, dogs can quickly become jealous of another dog in their territory.
-Ensure that your dogs have separate water bowls, food dishes, and toys before bringing the new one home.
+Ensure that your dogs have separate water bowls, food dishes for their dog food, and toys before bringing the new one home.
 Your dogs may or may not work out their rivalry over time; you should expect to continue buying separate toys for each for as long as you own them.
 If the dogs get growly near their food dishes even when there’s no food, put the dishes away whenever it’s not dinnertime.